 Buying a small portable car heater is a great way to warm your vehicle until the heating is repaired.
 They’re generally not expensive, and it also helps to defog and defrost the windows before setting off.

 You can purchase one that plugs into the cigarette lighter and provides enough heat to warm you up quickly.
-Here is a Budget Portable Car Heater for under $30.
+Here is a Budget Portable Car Heater for a budget price.

 Use a cigarette lighter adapter to operate more heating options